yuan0-0jia/yuan0-0jia/README.md

 - 👋 Hi, I’m Yuan
-- I'm an incoming Master's student in Computer Science and Engineering at UC Santa Cruz, where I did my undergrad.
+- I'm a Master's student in Computer Science and Engineering at UC Santa Cruz, where I did my undergrad.
 - When I'm free, You can often find me wandering around Santa Cruz with my Nikon F3.